Palatal expander role in orthodontics – life changing!!

 Can’t DAMON braces do what an expander can?

 Yu et al. compared an expander and Damon braces and reported both successfully increase the arch width and correct moderate dental crowding.
-When expanding the arch width, the Damon brackets that we use protrude the incisors and expand the dental arch by buccal tipping of bicuspids and molars, whereas an expander expands the maxillary base along with the whole upper dental arch and can maintain the incisors in upright position.
+When expanding the arch width, the Damon brackets that we use protrude the incisors and expand the dental arch by buccal tipping of bicuspids and molars.
+However, an expander expands the maxillary base along with the whole upper dental arch and can maintain the incisors in upright position.
 Layman’s terms is that expander changes bone and teeth and Damon primarily moves teeth.
 There are no long-term follow-up studies of Damon used in this manner so long-term stability is largely unknown.
 Concerns are that Damon will cause recession in the facial areas where teeth are being tipped and since tipping is relied on instead of bodily movement, relapse is a concern.
 Basciftci 2015 Korean JOrtho – Notice this Damon study DOES NOT use 3D technology.

 What does a palatal expander look like?

 The use of expanders is still very popular; however, the design & size of the expander has changed significantly.
 Take a look at the expander we use:

 Why are 3 dimensional xrays so critical for orthodontics and deciding when to use expanders?